Cincom

 Making a proposal too early in the conversation also carries some risk.
 If you are making a proposal without a full understanding of the buyer’s needs and pains, the buyer will likely perceive you as being careless and, perhaps, even rash.

-Luckily, there is technology available to help sales fulfill these requirements correctly and also at the proper time.
+Luckily, there is technology available to help sales fulfill these requirements correctly and also at the proper time, making it easier to implement a consistent sales proposal strategy across your team.

 Cincom Logo